Charles Annable: Club career

-Charles Annable made his début for the Featherstone Rovers on Saturday 27 September 1924, he broke his clavicle in November 1927 which kept him out of Featherstone Rovers' run to the Championship Final during the 1927–28 season, in 1931 he was sold to Castleford for £400 (based on increases in average earnings, this would be approximately £66,750 in 2013), he appears to have scored no drop-goals (or field-goals as they are currently known in Australasia), but prior to the 1974–75 season all goals, whether; conversions, penalties, or drop-goals, scored 2-points, consequently prior to this date drop-goals were often not explicitly documented, therefore '0' drop-goals may indicate drop-goals not recorded, rather than no drop-goals scored.
-In addition, prior to the 1949–50 season, the archaic field-goal was also still a valid means of scoring points.
+Charles Annable made his début for the Featherstone Rovers on Saturday 27 September 1924, he broke his clavicle in November 1927 which kept him out of Featherstone Rovers' run to the Championship Final during the 1927–28 season, in 1931 he was sold to Castleford for £400 (based on increases in average earnings, this would be approximately £66,750 in 2013).

 Contemporaneous article extract

 "C. Annable' Featherstone Rovers (Northern Rugby League.)
-C. Annable has demonstrated to his club the value of local talent.
+"C. Annable has demonstrated to his club the value of local talent.
 He was born in Alverthorpe [sic] in Yorkshire, and as a youth he has time for development.
 He is an unorthodox worker of the scrum, for he is not merely content to get the ball but he kicks to touch to advantage, and at other times bursts round to receive a reverse pass.
 Though on the small side everything points to his receiving county honours."

-Genealogical information

-Charlie Annable's marriage to Clara (née Rhodes) was registered during first ¼ 1928 in Wakefield district.
-They had children; Sheila Annable (birth registered second ¼ 1936 in Wakefield district).